bloominstituteoftechnology/bloomquiz_solution/README.md

 1. __Admin__, username: `admin` password: `admin`
 2. __Non-admin__, username: `foo` password: `1234`

-Feel free to register additional accounts (will be non-admin).

-### Notes About The Accounts
+### Notes About Accounts

 - Anonymous users can answer multiple-choice questions, but stats aren't stored.
 - Registered users have access to their stats stored in the backend.
 - Admin users can create new and edit existing questions.
+- Feel free to register additional accounts (will be non-admin).

 ## Tests